-The surge comparison test finds shorts and insulation weaknesses in coils, windings, electric motors, generators, alternators and transformers.
+The surge test finds shorts and insulation weaknesses in coils, windings, electric motors, generators, alternators and transformers.
 These faults are typically turn-to-turn, coil-to-coil, or phase-to-phase.
-Other problems found by the surge comparison test include wrong internal connections, wrong turn counts, and more for DC motors.
+Other problems found by the surge test include wrong internal connections, wrong turn counts, and more for DC motors.

-How Does A Surge Comparison Tests Work?
+How Surge Comparison Testing Works

 A set of fast rising pulses pass through the coil or motor.
 The operator sets the voltage of the surge test pulses based on standards and best practices.
 The test voltage ranges from the peak operating voltage of the motor to around 3.5 times the operating voltage of the motor.
 2E+1000V where E is the operating RMS voltage of the motor is most common.